Tripp808/Deep_Q-learning_With_Atari/README.md

 After training, we ran `play.py` to load the trained model and evaluate the agent's gameplay.
 The agent:
 ✅ Played multiple episodes
-✅ Achieved **higher rewards** compared to the baseline model ✅ Successfully switched between **offense and defense** roles ✅ Gameplay was recorded and saved as `doubledunk_playback.mp4`
+✅ Achieved **higher rewards** compared to the baseline model ✅ Successfully learned to **bounce the ball and break bricks effectively** ✅ Gameplay was recorded and saved as `breakout_playback.mp4`

 ---